cloud-gov/cg-site/_kbarticles/2021-05-24-secureauth-issues.md

 ## If you are using the cloud.gov identity provider (IDP)

 For users that log in with the cloud.gov IDP, if a user hasn't logged in in 90 days their account will be deactivated for security purposes.
-You should receive an email notice when a deactivation is imminent.
+You should receive an email notice when a deactivation is imminent, and you may experience receiving SAML errors when logging in (even after a password reset).

 Some things you can try: